 Most dental care providers in the United States work with individuals and give people treatment under subsidized insurance programs.
 This splits the cost of the care with an insurance provider and the insured.
 In the case of low-care dental clinics, the clinic itself often receives an allocation of a grant, federal, private funds, or donations to subsidize the cost and maintenance of care.

-If you are low-income in the United States and looking for dental care in Georgia, the best resource and first place to check would be Medicaid or Medicaid.
+If you are low-income in the United States and looking for , the best resource and first place to check would be Medicaid or Medicaid.

 Check to see if you qualify for government insurance by: